"Step through the gateway now, to stories that are as relevant today as they ever were” - Witi Ihimaera

 • Provide authentic access to local history through Te Whāriki and the NZC

-• Strengthen and grow relationships between learners, local iwi and hapū
+• Strengthen and grow relationships between learners, local iwi, hapū, local community and events from the past.

 This project draws on extensive research and provides a link between authentic local stories and the ancient craft of kōrero tuku iho.
-The project aims to facilitate a partnership between mana whenua and schools/ECE/Kāhui Ako so they can access stories that are specific to landscape, place and people.
-These are not often written in books.
-Nor should they be!
+The project aims to facilitate a partnership between manawhenua and schools/ECE/Kāhui Ako so they can access stories that are specific to landscape, place and people or provide context for school histories, distinguished alumni or stories of special character.

 Our vision is to authentically, respectfully and accurately link local stories to learners while simultaneously weaving them across curricula.